suren-atoyan/react-pwa/README.md

   You can use it to lint your commit messages, run tests, lint code, etc.

-  Currently, only `pre-commit` hook is setup.
-Every time you try to do a commit it will run `prettier` and `eslint` to be sure if everything is according to the rules.
+  Currently, only `pre-commit` hook is set up.
+Every time you try to do a commit it will run `prettier` and `eslint` to be sure that everything is according to the rules.

 - [lint-staged](https://github.com/okonet/lint-staged)